 While growing up and going through engineering school, understanding how things worked always intrigued me.

-My first job at Rockwell Semiconductor Systems was system development of a wireless telephone chipset – dedicated hardware, RF, digital signal processing, and signaling protocol stack software.
+My first job at Rockwell Semiconductor Systems was developing a wireless telephone chipset – dedicated hardware, RF, digital signal processing, and signaling protocol stack software.
 It was quite an experience absorbing and developing engineering ideas.
-It also evolved into a couple of interesting opportunities for me –
+It also evolved into a couple of exciting opportunities for me.

-One: Working as part of a team – it was such a complex system put together by engineering teams with focus on different functional areas.
-At the time of supporting the manufacturing operation of the first customer, journey of seeing it all being put together was quite fascinating and enlightening.
+One: Teamwork, Active Collaboration – it was such a complex system put together by engineering teams focusing on different functional areas.
+When supporting the first customer’s manufacturing operation, integrating it all on an end product was quite fascinating and enlightening.

-Two: Experience of working with teams spread literally all over the world – testing in Europe while training lead customer project that was with Samsung product team based out of South Korea.
+Two: Experience working with teams spread worldwide – testing in Europe while training lead-customer project group with Samsung product team based out of South Korea.

-Both of these exposed me to softer side of technology – being able to work as a team, to collaborate while putting a complex technology solution together… packaging technology in a product that is easy to use.
-It was almost as if target was to make it look and feel so easy, end users could almost forget about the technology making it all possible.
+Both of these exposed me to the softer side of technology – working as a team, collaborating while putting a sophisticated technology solution together, packaging technology in a product that is easy to use.
+It was almost as if the target was to make it look and feel so comfortable; end-users could almost forget about the technology that makes it all possible.

-I got appreciation for working at a level where I can feel the impact on the end customer; see it from customer’s perspective.
+I liked working at a level where I can feel the end customer’s impact; I see it from the customer’s perspective.
 I gravitated to more systems engineering, customer engineering work.

 Customer support, interfacing excites me.

-I got opportunity to develop product roadmaps, to develop and articulate product value proposition.
+I got the opportunity to develop the product roadmaps, to develop and articulate the product value proposition.

 Technology creates opportunities to solve problems – break through barriers to expand and grow.
-It’s an on-going journey and debate for me as to how technology can/should simplify life in a sustainable way.
+It’s an on-going journey and debate for me about how technology can/should sustainably simplify life.